Political family: Presidential

-Two other presidents were related by blood: James Madison and Zachary Taylor were second cousins.
+Two other presidents were closely related by blood: James Madison and Zachary Taylor were second cousins.
 Other presidents were related by marriage: George Washington's nephew, George Steptoe Washington, was Madison's brother-in-law.
 Dwight Eisenhower's grandson, David Eisenhower, married Julie Nixon, a daughter of Richard Nixon.

 Other

 The following political families are in the United States.
 For an extensive alphabetical list, see the article List of United States political families.